Weekend Raft and Social Event at Audley 2006

 Mates on the same team today

-"Goodbye and God bless cobber" so say the words
+"Goodbye and God bless cobber"

 In a strength we could never betray